benbalter/benbalter.github.com/_posts/2021-03-21-n-things-a-technicalp-program-manager-does.md

 ### 8. Boundryless engagement

-catch issues and tasks without clear ownership

-cross-functional program dependencies
+One of the most defining aspects of a TPMs role is that their scope is organization-wide and boundaryless.
+What I mean by that is that TPMs are empowered to, and should feel comfortable going to where the program's work is, regardless of organizational lines or corporate hierarchy.
+In a given day you might interact with senior leadership and individual contributors across multiple functions (Sales, Legal, Finance, Support, Marketing, etc.), and that's the point.

+This ability to move freely throughout the organization allows TPMs to surface and resolve cross-functional program dependencies and to catch issues without clear ownership, especially where organizational lines intersect.

-### 9. Doing what needs to be done (code, inter-personal conflict, organization, etc.)
+### 9. Doing what needs to be done

+Ultimately, it's the TPMs responsibility to do whatever needs to be done to ensure the program's successful execution.
+That might mean spending more time than you'd like copying-and-pasting on a given day,

+code, inter-personal conflict, organization, etc.